Home Up

 The material used in the anode varies with tube type and manufacturer.
 Most transmitting tubes use molybdenum, tantalum, graphite (carbon), or other high temperature materials in the anode.
 The material must be mechanically and electrically stable, even while operating with very high temperatures.

 In transmitting tubes, virtually all anode heating comes from the kinetic energy of electrons striking the anode.
-The actual resistance of materials in the anode (and other elements in the tube) is very low, and the relatively small amount of heating is dwarfed by the hat caused by electrons impacting the surface of materials in the tube.
+The actual resistance of materials in the anode (and other elements in the tube) is very low, and the relatively small amount of heating is dwarfed by heating from electrons smashing into the anode surface.

 Higher power internal anode tubes almost always have a gettering material coated directly on the anode.
 The getter acts as a sponge, soaking up any gas molecules inside the tube.
 This is necessary because any gas creates positive ions, reducing tube life.
 Not only that, even the slightest amount of gas greatly reduces breakdown voltage through a vacuum.